EMPA-Consulting/DevEduHub/master-nextjs/nextspace/README.md

-# Next.js 13 Course Summary
+# Next.js Full Course
+### Master the Fundamentals of Next.js 13 and the App Router

-This repository contains the key concepts and code examples from the Fireship.io Next.js 13 course.
-It serves as a concise guide to quickly grasp the fundamentals of Next.js 13.
+This repository contains the key concepts, code examples, and a comprehensive summary of the Fireship.io Next.js Full Course.
+It serves as a concise guide to quickly grasp the fundamentals of Next.js 13 and the App Router.
+The course content is up-to-date with the latest Next.js version (v13.4 as of June 22nd, 2023).

 ## 1. 🚏 APP ROUTER